Ludde321/PlanetMaker/README.md

 # PlanetMaker

-PlanetBuilder is a tool that takes large datasets of planets, moons and astroids and generate 3D models used for 3D printing.
+PlanetBuilder is a tool that takes large datasets of planets, moons and asteroids and generate 3D models used for 3D printing.

 It can generate models of whole planets or a specified sub-section.